andotherstuff/garland-protocol/garland-v0.1.md

 REQ: ["REQ", <sub_id>, {"kinds": [1097], "authors": [<pubkey>], "limit": 1}]
 ```

 The relay returns the most recent commit event.
-In normal operation—where commits are created sequentially from a single device or with proper conflict resolution—this is the chain head.
+In normal operation, where commits are created sequentially from a single device or with proper conflict resolution, this is the chain head.

 For robustness, clients should verify the result by checking that no other commit references this event as its `prev`.
 If multiple devices commit simultaneously, the most recent by timestamp wins; the other becomes a fork requiring reconciliation.